ABCxFF/diepindepth/protocol/serverbound.md

 ## **`0x04` Tank Upgrade Packet**

 This packet is sent to upgrade to a tank.
 Although it takes the tank id as a parameter in the packet, if the tank selected is not in your upgrade path, or you don't have enough levels to reach it, nothing will happen.
-The [tank id](/extras/tanks.js) is xored by a remainder of the magicNum, very similar to the `0x03` outgoing packet.
+The [tank id](/extras/tanks.js) is xored by a remainder of the magicNum, very similar to the `0x03` serverbound packet.
 This was, like the stat upgrading packet, an attempt to prevent scripting or automatic upgrading of tanks.

 Format:
 > `04 vi(tank id ^ tank xor)`